Computing the Geometric Intersection Number of Curves: Combinatorial framework

-\paragraph{Diagrams.} A \define{disk diagram} over the combinatorial surface $\Sigma$ is a combinatorial sphere $\Delta$ with one perforated face together with a labelling of the arcs of $\Delta$ by the arcs of $\Sigma$ such that \begin{enumerate} \item opposite arcs receive opposite labels, \item the facial walk of each non-perforated face of $\Delta$ is labelled by the facial walk of some non-perforated face of $\Sigma$. \end{enumerate} The diagram is \define{reduced} when no edge of $\Delta$ is incident to two non-perforated faces labelled by the same facial walk (with opposite orientations) of $\Sigma$.
+\paragraph{Diagrams.} A \define{disk diagram} over the combinatorial surface $\Sigma$ is a combinatorial sphere $\Delta$ with one perforated face together with a labelling of the arcs of $\Delta$ by the arcs of $\Sigma$ such that \begin{enumerate} \item opposite arcs receive opposite labels, \item the facial walk of each plain face of $\Delta$ is labelled by the facial walk of some plain face of $\Sigma$. \end{enumerate} The diagram is \define{reduced} when no edge of $\Delta$ is incident to two plain faces labelled by the same facial walk (with opposite orientations) of $\Sigma$.
 An \define{annular diagram} is defined similarly by a combinatorial sphere with two distinct perforated faces.
 A vertex of a diagram that is not incident to any perforated face is said \define{interior}. \begin{lem}[van Kampen, See~{\cite[Sec.
 2.4]{ew-tcsr-13}}] A cycle of $\Sigma$ is contractible if and only if it is the label of the facial walk of the perforated face of a reduced disk diagram over $\Sigma$.
-Two cycles are freely homotopic if and only if the facial walks of the two perforated faces of a reduced annular diagram over $\Sigma$ are labelled by these two cycles respectively. \end{lem} Note that two non-perforated faces that are adjacent and consistently oriented in a reduced diagram are labelled by adjacent faces that are consistently oriented in $\Sigma$.
+Two cycles are freely homotopic if and only if the facial walks of the two perforated faces of a reduced annular diagram over $\Sigma$ are labelled by these two cycles respectively. \end{lem} Figure~\ref{fig:quadSystem} (right) shows a disk diagram for a contractible curve.
+Note that two plain faces that are adjacent and consistently oriented in a reduced diagram must be labelled by adjacent faces that are consistently oriented in $\Sigma$.
 Moreover, the degree of an interior vertex of the diagram is a multiple of the degree of the corresponding vertex in $\Sigma$.
 In the sequel, \define{all the considered diagrams will be supposed reduced}.